 However, since most modern speakers have 3.55mm stereo inputs and most guitars use a ¼ inch cable, you will need a mono ¼ inch to ⅛ (3.55mm) inch adapter.
 Make sure that the ¼ inch jack accepts mono (single channel) input in order to avoid any mono-stereo conversion issues!

-Now you can connect your 3.55mm output plug of the converter into a 3.55mm jack of a speaker.
+Now you can connect your 3.55mm output plug of the converter to a 3.55mm jack of a speaker.
 The ¼ inch mono to 3.5mm converters are pretty cheap, but this method may not always work and could damage your speakers.

-I hope that this article has given you some guidelines, how to connect an electric guitar to regular speakers.
+I hope that this article has given you some guidelines, on how to connect an electric guitar to regular speakers.
 There could be other ways too but we recommend you stick to methods 1 to 3 to get the best results, but if nothing else works, method 4 is worth a shot.
 Just be sure to follow the safety guidelines that come with your speaker, preamp, guitar, or any other equipment you use, and you should be good to go!